Louis Paul Jonas: Sculptures on display

 In 1932, Louis Paul Jonas and his brothers created the taxidermy model of the famous Australian race horse Phar Lap that is now on display at the Melbourne Museum.

 In 1983, the National Museum of Natural History in Washington, D.C. hosted an exhibition of 75 wildlife miniatures created by Jonas.

 Dinosaurs

-Life-sized fiberglass models of dinosaurs created by Jonas Studios for the 1964 New York World's Fair are on display at:
+Life-sized fiberglass models of dinosaurs created by Jonas Studios for the Sinclair Oil stand at the 1964 New York World's Fair currently are on display at: